morninj/django-docker/README.md

 Here's the outline of the workflow:

-    1. Set a root password for the Django project
-    2. Run the Docker container and mount the local directory containing the Django project code
+    1. Run the Docker container and mount the local directory containing the Django project code
-    3. Make changes and test them on the container
+    2. Make changes and test them on the container
-    4. Commit the changes to the Git repo
+    3. Commit the changes to the Git repo
-    5. Rebuild the Docker image
+    4. Rebuild the Docker image
-    6. Push the Docker image to Docker Hub
+    5. Push the Docker image to Docker Hub

-Create a password for the Django project root user.
-This will be a Django user with superuser permissions and a username of `root`.
-Copy the sample file:

-    $ cp root_password.sample root_password

-Edit `root_password` and replace the contents with your root password.
-Make it strong and don't share it.
-(By default, the `.gitignore` file excludes `root_password` from the repo.
-If you don't want a Django superuser, you can comment out that line in the Dockerfile.)

 Start the Docker container: